munirjojoverge/rl_AD_urban_baselines/README.md

    3. Look at the other arguments and chose the appropriate values such us where to save, number steps,...

-   4. Note: "Save path" does not work on DDPG unless you add to the ddpg class the following and import tf_util (from baselines.common import tf_util):
+   4. Note: "Save path" does not work on DDPG unless you add to the ddpg class the following:

+      from baselines.common import tf_util

       def save(self, save_path):